Legislative & Advocacy Information

 The 2020 Census — Make Sure You’re Counted!

-The 2020 U.S. Census is coming up in April.
+The 2020 U.S. Census has been extended to October 31, 2020.
 As California’s diverse regions prepare for the census, community-based organizations and local leaders are playing key roles in helping to get the word out about how important the census is.
 The census helps determine the distribution of federal funding, gathers information about the population that is valuable to policymakers and businesses alike, and is the basis for reapportionment and redistricting.

 If you would like to get involved, read our tips to help us give a voice to people with disabilities: